-The Black surname has been present in the Cleveland/Rutherford/Old Tryon and in the Old Craven/Camden District/York sections of Carolina since the days of Colonial America.
+The Black surname has been present in the Cleveland-Rutherford-Old Tryon sections of North Carolina and in the York-Old Camden District sections of South Carolina since the days of Colonial America.

 As early as 1765, settlers named Black lived on homesteads in what is modern day eastern Rutherford County and upper Cleveland County, North Carolina.
 The same land originally was considered part of Anson County 1750-1762, Mecklenburg County 1762-1769, and Tryon County 1769-1779 (Mecklenburg and Tryon encompassed segments of North Carolina and South Carolina prior to the settlement of a state border dispute.)

 In 1764, when the region was still part of Mecklenburg County, a Mecklenburg schoolmaster, Peter Duncan, was granted some 640 acres of land on both sides of First Broad River.
 Duncan's land was located at the mouth of a creek, known today as Duncans Creek, on Highway 226 north of Polkville in Cleveland County.
 On that same date, Issac Hinton was granted 200 acres along another nearby creek, known today as Hinton Creek.